laserkelvin/laserkelvin.github.io/_posts/2020-03-11-why-reparameterization.md

 p(\theta \vert x) = \frac{p(x \vert \theta) p(\theta)}{p(x)}
 $$

-where $p(\theta \vert x)$ is the posterior distribution of parameters conditioned on our data $x$; the distribution we want to ultimately draw samples from to evaluate our neural network.
+where $p(\theta \vert x)$ is the posterior distribution of parameters conditional on our data $x$; the distribution we want to ultimately draw samples from to evaluate our neural network.
 In my naivety I thought this would be as straightforward as my abstraction:  weights and biases had a $\mu$ and a $\log \sigma$ `Tensor` that would be the learned parameters of the layer:

 ```python
 self.weight_mu = nn.Parameter(torch.Tensor(out_features, in_features))